Cheapest Car Insurance Quotes in Hawaii (2026)

 Data-powered research on Hawaii car insurance

-Geico is the cheapest for minimum liability car insurance in Hawaii.
+Geico has the cheapest minimum liability car insurance in Hawaii.
 At $23 per month, Hawaii drivers could save around 54% by choosing Geico.

 Cheap car insurance companies in Hawaii for minimum coverage